 "I’m really grateful for the work at the factory in turning the car around from yesterday and I almost got P4 which would have been cool but we'll be fighting for that position tomorrow".

-He complains about porposing:
+Lewis also complains about porposing:

-"if the ride height is going high/low, high/low, when you turn in you never know which position you'll catch it in and the car could oversteer or understeer depending where you catch it, so driving it is a real challenge - it's like a rattlesnake!
+"If the ride height is going high/low, high/low, when you turn in you never know which position you'll catch it in and the car could oversteer or understeer depending where you catch it, so driving it is a real challenge - it's like a rattlesnake!
 We need to find the right balance in ride height to give us performance while controlling the bouncing tomorrow.
 George and I tried slightly different things on our cars today so hopefully that's good learning for the team to take into the race".

 "I've not been overly comfortable in the car this weekend so I was pretty happy qualifying where we did - I think we'd have taken P5 and P6 before the session.
 There's no reason why we can't finish ahead of the McLaren tomorrow, we have to try and also keep Sainz and Alonso behind, although they both looked very quick today.
 Tomorrow will be tricky but I think we've found the best compromise window for the limitations we have and it will be a long race so let's see what we can do".

-So Toto Wolff is satisfied with today’s result:
+Toto Wolff is satisfied with today’s result:

 "We probably slightly over-performed with P5 and P6, because I think Alonso would have been ahead of us without his crash.
-But when you consider the challenges we are facing at the moment, the team worked very well to extract everything from the car after two difficult practice sessions yesterday.
+But when you consider the challenges, we are facing at the moment, the team worked very well to extract everything from the car after two difficult practice sessions yesterday.
 The drivers maximised their opportunities with the car that's under them right now, and it's great to see the positive approach they are bringing to each session as we continue learning.
 Tomorrow's race will be a different challenge again: protecting the tyres will be important, and nobody has had the opportunity to gather much data after the red flag yesterday in FP2.
-So it will be another trip into the unknown - and hopefully we have made the right choices to deliver our performance across the full race distance".
+So, it will be another trip into the unknown - and hopefully we have made the right choices to deliver our performance across the full race distance".

 "Today is about the team: the boys and girls did an amazing job to get both cars out on track for qualifying.
 They did so well to get Lance’s car ready and it was great to see the team spirit when both sides of the garage came together to help finish getting my car ready.
 Just getting out to set a lap was a huge achievement.
 P18 may not look great on paper, but today it was the result of a little bit of magic.
 Things are not easy at the moment, but we know that the car has more potential and we are working very hard as a team to make progress.
 I have not had much running this weekend so hopefully we can have a clean race tomorrow and learn more about the car".

 "What a great victory this was for us!
 We managed our pace well and were extremely competitive.
 We didn’t suffer from tyre degradation, even when pushing hard.
 The car was just amazing and I’m very pleased with how my race went.
 On paper, this was a track that we expected to be tough for us, so we have to review our data because we were in fact very strong.
 It's a great way to start the season, but we have to keep in mind that we are only three races into a very long championship.
-We can’t afford to relax at any moment and have to stay on top of things, most of all on development.Congratulations to everyone on our team.
+We can’t afford to relax at any moment and have to stay on top of things, most of all on development.
+Congratulations to everyone on our team.
 What an amazing job you have all done!
 I’m very proud of how far we’ve come and can’t wait to continue fighting.
 Forza Ferrari".

 "This is definitely a difficult weekend to digest.
 After all that happened yesterday, I was looking forward to the race but we hit problems even before the start.
-On the laps to the grid we had an issue with some switches on the steering wheel and we had to change it one minute before the formation lap.
-Unfortunately, at the start, the anti-stall kicked in.Trying to recover and overtake, I made a mistake as I pushed too early when the tyres were probably not ready.
+On the laps to the grid, we had an issue with some switches on the steering wheel and we had to change it one minute before the formation lap.
+Unfortunately, at the start, the anti-stall kicked in.
+Trying to recover and overtake, I made a mistake as I pushed too early when the tyres were probably not ready.
 Up until Q3 the weekend was going ok but from then on everything just went wrong.
 We will analyse it carefully, learn and move on.
 The car felt good so congrats to the team and to Charles for the win.
 We’ll come back stronger in Imola".

 "I am very pleased.
 It’s always great to win and it also boosts the morale of the team who deserve all this, because they have all developed the right mentality to face difficult moments head on and make the most of any opportunity.
 We always say that you can only come out on top in Formula 1 if you do everything to perfection and I think today’s race proved that.
-Charles delivered a mature performance, something he is now making a habit of.It’s a shame for Carlos, because his weekend was complicated by a series of circumstances in both qualifying and the race, which affected his performance.
+Charles delivered a mature performance, something he is now making a habit of.
+It’s a shame for Carlos, because his weekend was complicated by a series of circumstances in both qualifying and the race, which affected his performance.
 I know him well enough to believe that he will turn the negatives to his advantage and come back stronger next time he’s in the car.
 The start of the season has been positive and the work of the past few months is paying off.
 We will continue to concentrate on ourselves and take it one race at a time.
 We have earned some time with our families over Easter, but then we will get back to it, working on the next race, which being at Imola, takes on even greater importance.
 We can’t wait to be there and we’re looking forward to seeing the circuit packed with our fans, to share this good start to the year".

 "It was a good result but, unfortunately, we lost Max and it would have been great to have a double podium for the Team.
 On the other hand, it is a good result after so many unlucky moments in the first couple of races for me.
 It was a very complicated race with the start I had and the safety cars but we managed to overcome it.
 My first start was very poor, we struggled a lot with degradation on the medium tyre, we were a bit unlucky with the safety car and we lost two positions which we recovered later.
 We got a few things wrong across the weekend and we were battling more with Mercedes than Ferrari so the pace wasn’t where we want it to be, but we will work on it.
-There is some good analysis to be done from this weekend because yesterday we were close for pole but in the race we were a bit too far off the pace.
-The fastest guys out there are Ferrari, we want to be up there fighting with them and today that wasn’t the case.
+There is some good analysis to be done from this weekend because yesterday we were close for pole but in the race, we were a bit too far off the pace.
+The fastest guys out there are Ferrari; we want to be up there fighting with them and today that wasn’t the case.
 If we can improve the car a little, then we can be more confident".

 "It’s of course very disappointing to not finish today’s race, I don’t really know what happened to the car yet, we’ll take it back to the factory and regroup.
 I already knew there was a possibility ahead of the race that we might not finish but I tried not to think about it.
 This is not what you need when you want to fight for the Championship, the gap is already pretty big.
 Of course, Checo did well to come second, he scored some good points.
-Overall it doesn’t look like there is an easy fix so we need to work hard as a Team, there are a lot of things to work on.
+Overall, it doesn’t look like there is an easy fix so we need to work hard as a Team, there are a lot of things to work on.
 We’ll wake up tomorrow and focus on the upcoming races and do the best that we can.
 It is of course a long season and a lot can happen; I think at this stage we need 45 races".

 “Checo drove an exceptional race today with some stunning overtakes to secure his first podium of the season and bag some solid Championship points.
 But it was very much a day of mixed emotions with Max not finishing.
 We think it was an external fuel leak and we need to understand exactly what has caused that failure, so it was a very frustrating race in that respect.
 But we are in this as a team and we will bounce back.
 We didn’t have the pace of Ferrari today, so congratulations to Charles.
 It’s a long season ahead and we have the basis of a quick and competitive car, but we need to get on top of these issues quickly and we will keep pushing".